Sacchetti family: Neapolitan branch

+Later prominent descendants included Alessandro, Marquis of San Quirico, and the ecclesiastic Francesco Antonio Sacchetti (born 1595).
+Consecrated by Cardinal Giulio Cesare Sacchetti in 1635, Francesco Antonio served as Bishop of San Severo before his appointment as Bishop of Troia in 1648, an office he held until his death in 1662.

+Roman branch

 The Villa Pigneto or Sacchetti, or also the Casino al Pigneto del Marchese Sacchetti was a villa in Rome, Italy, designed by the Baroque artist Pietro da Cortona, one of the artist's first works of architecture incorporating ideas found in Giacomo Vignola's Villa Giulia, the Cortile del Belvedere in the Vatican with statuary, in a style reminiscent of Palladio's Palazzo Chiericati (1550) at Vicenza.
 The villa had its contemporary critics; Bernini likened the structure to a "Christmas crib" (Presepio).

 Villa Chigi-Sacchetti at Castel Fusano.
 Built in 1624-1629 for the Sacchetti family, close associates of Pope Urban VIII, and was the first architectural work of Pietro da Cortona.[1]
 The villa is now known as Villa Chigi since its acquisition by the Chigi family in the 18th century.